ZhuaSic/android-sweetalert2/README.md

 # Sweet Alert Dialog

-SweetAlert for Android, a beautiful and clever alert dialog Inspired by JavaScript [SweetAlert](https://sweetalert.js.org/guides/)
+Zhua SweetAlert for Android, a beautiful and clever alert dialog Inspired by JavaScript [SweetAlert](https://sweetalert.js.org/guides/)

 ### A very big thanks to